How To Host A Livestream Concert

 Make sure the space you will be livestreaming from looks professional.
 Even though many people are quarantining right now, you want your event to look professional.
 Try to secure a conference room at a hotel so that the video production team has room to setup a stage, lighting, etc. You want the sound to be amazing – and you can’t get that quality from the band’s living room!

-Choose A Live Streaming Platform
+Choose a Live Streaming Platform

 Picking a platform these days is easy!
 YouTube Live, Facebook Live and other live platforms are the way to go.
 When you work with a professional production company, you can even broadcast live on multiple platforms at once!